California Contractors License Guide

-After passing your licensure examination, all California applicants must take the Asbestos Open Book exam and mail a completed verification form with the rest of your application, including a renewal/bond verification and license fee notice, to the following address:
+After passing your licensure examination, all applicants in the state must take the Asbestos Open Book exam and mail a completed verification form with the rest of your application, including a renewal/California surety bond verification and license fee notice, to the following address:

 Obtain Your California Contractor Licensing Bond

 Before the CSLB issues an active California contractor license, you must obtain a Contractor License Bond.
 An applicant’s contractor license bond amount, or cash deposit with CSLB instead of a contractor license bond, is $15,000, as of January 2016.
 A Bond of Qualifying Individual in the amount of $12,500 may be required in addition to the contractor bond in the situations outlined.

 How Long Does the Contractors License Process Take?